 - Dining, smoking, drinking, and even chewing gums in public places are prohibited during the day hours (sunrise to sunset).

 - Dress codes get a little more conservative during the Holy Month to show respect for the local culture.

 - You wouldn’t find belly dance performances either.
 But the nightlife in Dubai is much more than booze and belly dancing.

-- Summers in Dubai are extremely hot.
+- Summers in Dubai are hot.
 So, pack wisely.

 So, put aside all your apprehensions and trust us when we say that a holiday during Ramadan in Dubai is going to be a splendid experience for you.
 All you need to do is just pack your bags and book a trip to Dubai to enjoy the joy and vibrance of the festivities filled in the air!

 Looking To Book An International Holiday?